armankuzembayev/tech_internships_london_2026/README.md

 This repository provides a **collection of tech-related internships specifically in London for Summer 2026**.

-It aims to help students to discover and apply for relevant opportunities.
+It aims to help students discover and apply for relevant opportunities.

 ---